-“I’ll leave that up to you,” muttered Isabel through a wide yawn, and then she smiled at him and began to settle down into her bed.
+“I’ll leave that up to you,” whispered Isabel through a wide yawn, and then she smiled at him and began to settle down into her bed.
 “However, if we won’t be going anywhere tonight, perhaps you would be so kind and dim the lights for me before you leave?”

 Death smirked at her, reached across the bed, and turned out the light.
 Then he was gone.